 The carrying amounts of non-financial assets (except for inventories) are reviewed at the end of each reporting period to determine whether there is any indication of impairment.
 If any such indication exists, the Group and the Company make an estimate of the asset's recoverable amount.
-For goodwill and intangible assets that have indefinite useful life and are not yet available for use, the recoverable amount is estimated at each reporting date.
+For goodwill, the recoverable amount is estimated at each reporting date.